zzr42/zzr42.github.io/_pages/about.md

 # 📖 Educations
 - *2024.11 - (now)*, Doctor of Philosophy in Computer Science, School of Computer Science, University of Auckland, New Zealand.
-- *2021.09 - 2024.06*, Master of Computer Science, School of Artificial Intelligence, Hebei University of technology, China.
+- *2021.09 - 2024.06*, Master in Computer Science, School of Artificial Intelligence, Hebei University of technology, China.
+- *2017.09 - 2020.06*, Bachelor of Management (Minor, Double Degree) in Business Administration, School of Economics and Management, Hebei University of technology, China.
-- *2016.09 - 2020.06*, Bachelor of Applied Physics, School of Science, Hebei University of technology, China.
+- *2016.09 - 2020.06*, Bachelor of Science in Applied Physics, School of Science, Hebei University of technology, China.

 [//]: # (# 💬 Invited Talks)